kavingray/wp-ui/readme.txt

 = Where can i get help about this plugin? =

 Documentation is available right within the wordpress admin.
 It is present in the

 * Post editor - look for the menu button in Visual mode and "?" icon in the HTML mode.
-This covers the common usage of the plugin shortcodes and their arguments.
+This opens a document with common usage of the plugin shortcodes and their arguments.
-* Contextual Help - you can access this on the options page, if you are unsure about one of the options.
-Click the tab and click the help button on the topright corner of the page, below your username.
+* Contextual Help - Available on the options page on the top right corner, below the username.
+Click each tab and information related to that tab will appear.

-Documentation & Demos can be found at [my projects site](http://kav.in/projects/).
+Detailed Documentation & Demos can be found at [my projects site](http://kav.in/projects/).

 You can contact me if you need any help or use the wordpress support forums.